duvall-students/cell-simulator-cellsim_lgl/README.md

 Team names: Lilly, Griffin, Luke

-Project desciption:

-Where to find design plan:
+Project desciption: You will simulate a version of the Game of Life, a model created by J.H.
+Conway.
+This model simulates the life cycle of bacteria.

+MVC:

+Model - Lilly
-Cell Board - model
+  - Cell Board
-  Update() update all the cells
+    - update all the cells
-Cells
+  - Cells
-  Update() individual
+    - Update() individual
-  Algorithm
+    - Algorithm

-UI - view
+Controller - Luke
-  Buttons and Text fields

-Functionallity - controller
+  - Functionallity
-  Recieves pressing buttons
+    - Recieves pressing buttons

-INTERFACES:

-SUPER CLASSES:

-SUBCLASSES:
+    - Saving
--
+    - Pause / play
-OTHER:

-ASSIGNMENTS:

-Lilly

-Luke

-Griffin
+View - Griffin
+  - UI
+    - Buttons and Text fields

 TESTING: